 |Intact when saturated|

 |Secondary dressing required|

 Select the appropriate size dressing.
 Prepare the wound site by cleaning as needed and remove the dressing from the package.
 The dressing should extend 2.5cm to 5cm or 25% beyond the wound opening.
 The dressing may be cut to the proper size with scissors.
 Leave the clear plastic film on gel while cutting the dressing.

 Remove the clear plastic film and apply the exposed gel directly on the wound.
 Do not remove the white fabric backing.
 Secure the dressing in place with: tape, elastic wrap, gauze wrap, stretch netting, etc. The dressing must be protected from water or moisture.

 Check the wound as needed.
 The dressing may remain on the wound if it is not saturated with exudate.
 Change the dressing when it is saturated with exudate.

 The wound should be checked daily.
 This can easily be done by gently lifting one corner of the dressing, then pulling the whole dressing back until the wound is visible.
 This allows complete and thorough examination of the wound with no distortion from the dressing.

 On heavily exudating wounds, Elasto-Gel™ will pull fluid away from the wound into the dressing.
 Usually during the first 24-48 hours, Elasto-Gel™ will need to be changed more frequently (once or twice per day).
-As the amount of exudate slows down, or if the wound has mild drainage, the dressing may be left in place for three days.
+As the amount of exudate slows down, or if the wound has mild drainage, the dressing may be left in place for two to three days.